 Local Welfare Assistance Schemes are run by your local council.
 These can sometimes help families on benefits, low incomes or waiting for a benefits decision/appeal.
 You may be able to get vouchers to pay for food, fuel or clothing or bigger basic living items such as beds, cookers and fridges.
 You can’t usually get cash.
 Contact your local council and ask if there is any help available.

 A loan from your family

 Work out what you can really afford to repay, don’t be too optimistic about this, and suggest that you set up a Standing Order to repay them.
-Obviously don’t think of borrowing from your mum if she is struggling on her pension!
+Obviously don’t think of borrowing from your mum if she is struggling to manage on her pension!

 Don’t ask someone to take a loan for you.
 And NEVER ask someone to guarantee a loan for you – don’t make things worse by dragging someone else into your financial mess.

-You can also ask a GP, Social Worker or a Children’s Centre for a foodbank voucher.
+You can ask your local Citizens Advice, a GP, Social Worker or a Children’s Centre for a foodbank voucher.

 Help for students